tom-dell/Plex-Meta-Manager-Configs/README.md

 Let's cover off some terms first;

+* Metadata file
+	* This is the name Plex Meta Manager gives the file we will add our collection logic to, it's generally called Movies.yml for collections in your movies library, and TVShows.yml for collections in your TV Shows library.
 * Builder
-  * This is the section in your Movies.yml that gets the list from somewhere, whether that be IMDb, Trakt, or somewhere else.
+  * This is the section in your Metadata file that gets the list from somewhere, whether that be IMDb, Trakt, or somewhere else.
   * This is a screenshot of two of my collections, the first one is built with the imdb_list builder, and the second with the tmdb_discover builder.
   * The red boxes are collections, where as the blue ones are the builders within the collection. **Don't worry, you shouldn't understand what it says yet!**
   * ![](/images/builders.png)
-* Static list
+* Static (IMDb/Trakt/etc) list
   * This is a list that doesn't change, something like a list of all comedy movies released in 2021, they can't release any more movies in 2021 until we invent time travel!
-* Dynamic list
+* Dynamic (IMDb/Trakt/etc) list
   * This is a list that does change, something like trending movies on Netflix, that list is almost constantly changing.
 * Metadata
   * Metadata is information about the media, runtime, actors, genre, etc.